 Let's picture a dissatisfied customer for a moment.
 They haven't been using a SaaS product and no longer receive any value from it; they decide to stop spending their money on it and cancel their subscription.
 They've actually clicked the 'cancel your subscription' button in their account settings and made the active decision to terminate any future scheduled payments.
 That's customer cancellation.

-In this scenario, they've cancelled mid-month and still have 12 days left until their next billing date.
+In this scenario, they've canceled mid-month and still have 12 days left until their next billing date.
 (It could be 12 days, it could be six or one.)
 Regardless of the date, it's preceding their usual billing date for that month.
 They can't bring that date forward as they originally paid for the full month.
 So for the next 12 (or six, or one) days, the company's customer success team has the golden opportunity to change their minds and make them stay.

 Fast forward to the usual billing date – if the customer's opinion is unchanged, then they will churn.
-Because they cancelled their subscription 12 days earlier, on the normal billing date, there is no longer a scheduled payment to leave the customer's account via direct debit.
+Because they canceled their subscription 12 days earlier, on the normal billing date, there is no longer a scheduled payment to leave the customer's account via direct debit.
 This is churn, and this loss of usual revenue is what companies monitor and measure.

 What are the different types of churn?